 Take a stroll along the Holiday Tree Trail this season.
-In cooperation with the Maine Coast Heritage Trust, the Castine Arts Association is sponsoring a tree decorating project that invites individuals and families to choose a tree along a designated trail in Witherle Woods and adorn that tree with nature-frlendly decorations.
+In cooperation with the Maine Coast Heritage Trust, the Castine Arts Association is sponsoring our fourth annual tree decorating project that invites individuals and families to choose a tree along a designated trail in Witherle Woods and adorn that tree with nature-frlendly decorations.

 What better way to enjoy the beauty of the woods as well as share in the creation of this first-ever holiday trail that might well become a new tradition!

 Decorators are invited to begin this project the Friday after Thanksgiving (Nov.
-27).
-Decorating may take place anytime during the season with a decoration removal date occurring during the first week in January
+24).
+Decorating may take place anytime during the season.
+Please remove your decorations by January 6th.

 The trail we are designating as the Holiday Tree Trail begins at the top of the hill from the Battle Avenue entrance to Witherle Woods Preserve, and extends to the east.
 The eastern end of the trail may be accessed from Wadsworth Cove Road.
 Trail signs with a map will guide you.
 Please see the downloadable map below.